-Clinical studies of Tyvaso did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently from younger patients.
+Across clinical studies used to establish the effectiveness of Tyvaso in patients with PAH and PH-ILD, 268 (47.8%) patients aged 65 years and over were enrolled.
+The treatment effects and safety profile observed in geriatric patients were similar to younger patients.
 In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of hepatic, renal, or cardiac dysfunction, and of concomitant diseases or other drug therapy.

-Plasma clearance of treprostinil, delivered subcutaneously, was reduced up to 80% in subjects with mild-to-moderate hepatic insufficiency.
+Plasma clearance of treprostinil, delivered subcutaneously, was reduced up to 80% in subjects with mildto-moderate hepatic insufficiency.
 Uptitrate slowly when treating patients with hepatic insufficiency because of the risk of an increase in systemic exposure which may lead to an increase in dose-dependent adverse effects.
-Treprostinil has not been studied in patients with severe hepatic insufficiency [see CLINICAL PHARMACOLOGY, DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Treprostinil has not been studied in patients with severe hepatic insufficiency [see CLINICAL PHARMACOLOGY].

 Mechanism Of Action

 Treprostinil is a prostacyclin analogue.
 The major pharmacologic actions of treprostinil are direct vasodilation of pulmonary and systemic arterial vascular beds and inhibition of platelet aggregation.

 In a clinical trial of 240 healthy volunteers, single doses of Tyvaso 54 mcg (the target maintenance dose per session) and 84 mcg (supratherapeutic inhalation dose) prolonged the corrected QTc interval by approximately 10 ms. The QTc effect dissipated rapidly as the concentration of treprostinil decreased.